Nigel Bonner: Early life and education

 William Nigel Bonner, known as Nigel, was born in London in 1928.
-He was the child of Frederick John Bonner and Constance Emily Bonner.
-His father, an Indian Army veteran, died in 1931, as a result of injuries received in World War I. Constance was left to raise three-year-old Nigel and his older brother, five-year-old Gerald, on a schoolteacher's salary.
+He was the child of Frederick John Bonner and Constance Emily (née Hatch) Bonner.
+His father, an Indian Army veteran, died in 1931.
+Constance was left to raise three-year-old Nigel and his older brother, five-year-old Gerald, on a schoolteacher's salary.

 Later in their lives, Nigel became a respected zoologist, and Gerald Bonner became a noted Early Church historian and scholar.

 Following in his elder brother's footsteps, he also received a County Scholarship to the Stationers' Company's School in Hornsey, where he was educated.
 In 1939, the school was evacuated to Wisbech for several years, due to World War II.
 During this time, he was lodged with a slaughterman, which may have contributed to his later "matter of fact" approach to collecting large animals for scientific research.
 While in Wisbech he showed an early interest in natural history, by collecting beetles.
-This interest was supported by one of his schoolmasters.
+This interest was supported by one of his schoolmasters, Ronald Englefield.
 The school returned to London in 1942.

 By the time he joined the Army for National Service, in 1946, World War II was over.
 In 1947, he was commissioned into the Royal Artillery, and stationed on the Isle of Wight.
 There, he continued to pursue his budding zoological interests, by studying beetles, dragonflies and adders.
 He was demobilized in 1948.

 After leaving the Army, he worked as a lab technician, and then studied biology at the Polytechnic of North London, as preparation for further education.
 In 1950, he entered University College London to study special zoology.
 Here, Bonner met J.B.S.
 Haldane, who was one of his instructors.
 In 1955, he worked with Richard John Harrison, a noted anatomist, who assisted Bonner in processing his Antarctic fieldwork.

 Initial work in Antarctic

 Due to his early interest in beetles, Bonner had planned to pursue entomological studies in East Africa.
-Instead, he travelled to Antarctica in 1953, with a friend from college Bernard Stonehouse, on a research expedition to South Georgia, where Stonehouse intended to study king penguins.
+Instead, he travelled to Antarctica in 1953, with a friend from college, Bernard Stonehouse, on a research expedition to South Georgia, where Stonehouse intended to study king penguins.

 Setting forth on a whaling transport, Polar Maid, they landed at Leith Harbour, at which point Bonner developed appendicitis, and was whisked off to hospital for surgery.
 Once recovered, Bonner joined his friend on Paul Beach in the Bay of Isles, where they set up their base in a garden shed.
 For the following fifteen months, between 1953-1955, Bonner (and Stonehouse) worked for the Falkland Islands' Dependencies Survey, later known as the British Antarctic Survey.
 Bonner collected specimens from the southern elephant seal, Mirounga leonina.
 Returning to England in 1955, he spent a year at London Hospital Medical School, working with Richard John Harrison, to process and publish the results of his research.
 The publication provided reproductive biologists with new information regarding elephant seals, and was accompanied by photographs that he made, despite the primitive and difficult field conditions.